203: Jungle Goddess

 “Knock-knock-knock.”
 Land Shark.

-A reference to a series of sketches on Saturday Night Live in the 1975-1976 season.
-Parodies of the then-recent film Jaws, the segments began with the familiar John Williams theme, followed by a doorbell ring.
+In a series of sketches on Saturday Night Live in the 1975-1976 season, parodies of the then-recent film Jaws began with the familiar John Williams theme, followed by a doorbell ring.
 The lady of the apartment would go to the door and ask who was there.
 The person on the other side would mumble things like “Candygram,” “Pizza delivery,” and so on, until the door was opened.
 That’s when Chevy Chase in a foam shark suit would lean inside and “eat” the resident.
 On occasion, the shark would admit that it was, indeed, a land shark.

 “Were there a way to induce a state of suspended animation that couldn’t be told from death …” Play a Kenny G album?